 - Once the hearing is scheduled and/or permitted, the requesting party shall file a Notice of Hearing with service to all other parties which shall include the following language on your Notice/Order:

 "This party/witness (fill in name) will appear by telephone unless objection is filed with the court and mailed to (fill in name) at least 5 days prior to this hearing.
 The opposing party may also appear by telephone by contacting the other party (fill in name & telephone #).
-The scheduling party shall initiate the call/conference call to the Judge's Chamber/CourtCall at the time of the hearing."
+The scheduling party shall initiate the call/conference call to CourtCall at the time of the hearing."

 Do not submit a separate motion and order.
 PLEASE REVIEW THE COURT'S ORDER SETTING THE HEARING/TRIAL as this language may already be contained therein.

-- Witness testimony by telephone only as authorized by Rules below:
+- Witness testimony by telephone is only as authorized by the following: